Administration

 Youth Programs

-Shannon- Youth Development Director
+Shannon Parsons- Youth & Community Development Director

 Shannon Parsons is a Nevada native, born and raised in Virginia City.
 She grew up attending the youth programs in Community Chest.
 She has been working for Community Chest since 2010.
 Shannon started as a youth member of the Board of Directors her freshman year of high school and followed on to join the summer staff coordinators for the Comstock Kids Summer Program.
 She was a youth member of Global Voice in 2014.
 After Graduating High school she moved on to become a full time staff for the summer program and before/after school program for the Comstock Kids and SOARS as well as an adult supervisor for Global Voice.
 She runs the In-School Youth programs for Hugh Gallagher Elementary school and Virginia City Middle and High schools.
 She is currently attending The University of Nevada, Reno for Anthropology.
 She has since been promoted to Assistant Youth Development Director and now Youth Development Director for Community Chest.
 She loves being able to encourage the youth in her community to be the best person they can be.

-Erin-Assistant Youth Development Director
+Erin Mason | Assistant Youth Development Director

 Hi!
 My name is Ms. Erin.
 I have been working at Community Chest for almost 4 years!
 I enjoy doing anything outdoors like camping, going to the lake and hiking.
 I love to bake, cookies are my favorite!
 Dressing up and decorating for holidays is one of my favorite things to do.
 I am very crafty and like to do art and projects.
 And finally, I am one of the luckiest moms out there because I was blessed with an amazing son who has an infectious laugh and is full of energy!